How to determine and measure your restaurant KPIs

 You may think your Friday night dinner rushes are a clear sign that all is well, but there’s no way to know for sure if a full house one night a week is translating into a profit unless you look at the numbers.

-Here’s a look at some commonly used restaurant KPIs, as well as a few suggestions for how you can make these metrics work for you.
+Here’s a look at some commonly used restaurant KPIs and a few suggestions for making these metrics work for you.

-KPIs are data points used to measure how your restaurant is doing.
-Different KPIs explore various areas of your business, quantifying everything from overall profitability to your marketing efforts.
+KPIs are data points used to measure your restaurant’s performance.
+Different KPIs provide insight into various business areas, quantifying everything from overall profitability to the efficacy of your marketing efforts.
 The more you capture and compare these metrics, the better equipped you’ll be to make decisions about day-to-day operations, advertising strategies, and much more.

 So, how do you decide which restaurant key performance indicators are most important?
 That’s kind of a trick question.
 Some KPIs are almost universally useful, while others are chosen because they are necessary for goals specific to your restaurant.